The Wild Side of Life

 "The Wild Side of Life" is a song made famous by country music singer Hank Thompson.
 Originally released in 1952, the song became one of the most popular recordings in the genre's history, spending 15 weeks at number one on the Billboard country chart, solidified Thompson's status as a country music superstar and inspired the answer song, "It Wasn't God Who Made Honky Tonk Angels" by Kitty Wells.
+In 1999, the song was inducted into the Grammy Hall of Fame.

 Song history

 "The Wild Side of Life" carries one of the most distinctive melodies of early country music, used in "Thrills That I Can't Forget" recorded by Welby Toomey and Edgar Boaz in 1925, "I'm Thinking Tonight of My Blue Eyes" by the Carter Family in 1929, and "Great Speckled Bird" by Roy Acuff in 1936.
 By 1951, it was in the public domain, and neither songwriter shared credit for the music.
 That, along with the song's story of a woman shedding her role as domestic provider to follow the night life, combined to become one of the most famous country songs of the early 1950s.

 According to country music historian Bill Malone, "Wild Side" co-writer William Warren was inspired to create the song after his experiences with a young woman he met when he was younger—a honky tonk angel, as it were—who "found the glitter of the gay night life too hard to resist."
 Fellow historian Paul Kingsbury wrote that the song appealed to people who "thought the world was going to hell and that faithless women deserved a good deal of the blame."

 Jimmy Heap and His Melody Masters first recorded "Wild Side" in 1951, but never had a hit with the song.
 Thompson did, and his version spent three and one-half months atop the Billboard country chart in the spring and early summer of 1952.
 "Wild Side" was Thompson's first charting single since 1949's two-sided hit "Soft Lips"/"The Grass is Greener Over Yonder."
 Thompson had hooked up with producer Ken Nelson in the interim, and one of their first songs together was "Wild Side."

 Clay Coppedge wrote a magazine article in 2006 called "A Classic Walk on the Wild Side" detailing the history of this song.